DaCodingBeast/PidTuners/Writerside/topics/MathematicalSimulations.md

 Motor type

-We have to empircally test to find mecahinism charactersitics
+We have to empirically test to find mecahinism charactersitics